 By Prescription Only

-Indications for Use: Abbott ICMs are indicated for the monitoring and diagnostic evaluation of patients who experience unexplained symptoms that may be cardiac-related such as: dizziness, palpitations, chest pain, syncope, and shortness of breath, as well as patients who are at risk for cardiac arrhythmias such as bradycardia, tachycardia, and sinus pauses.
-Abbott ICMs are also indicated for patients who have been previously diagnosed with atrial fibrillation (AF) or who are susceptible to developing AF.
-Abbott ICMs are intended to be inserted subcutaneously in the left pectoral region, also described as the left anterior chest wall.
-Abbott ICMs have not been specifically tested for pediatric use.
+Indications: The Jot Dx™ ICM is indicated for the monitoring and diagnostic evaluation of patients who experience unexplained symptoms such as: dizziness, palpitations, chest pain, syncope, and shortness of breath, as well as patients who are at risk for cardiac arrhythmias.
+It is also indicated for patients who have been previously diagnosed with atrial fibrillation or who are susceptible to developing atrial fibrillation.
+The Jot Dx™ ICM has not been specifically tested for pediatric use.

-Intended Use: Abbott ICMs are intended to help physicians and clinicians monitor, diagnose and document the heart rhythm in patients who are susceptible to cardiac arrhythmias and unexplained symptoms by detecting arrhythmias and transmitting data for review.
+Intended Use: The Jot Dx™ ICM is intended to help physicians monitor, diagnose and document the rhythm in patients who are susceptible to cardiac arrhythmias and unexplained symptoms, as indicated.

-Contraindications: There are no known contraindications for the insertion of Abbott ICMs.
+Contraindications: There are no known contraindications for the insertion of the Jot Dx™ ICM.
 However, the patient’s particular medical condition may dictate whether or not a subcutaneous, chronically inserted device can be tolerated.